-Query theory predicts that if people instead consider a different option first, their preference for the most salient or prominent option will weaken or even be reversed (Weber et al., 2007).
-Considering the future first applies this to the claiming decision: Asking people to consider later claiming before considering early claiming (i.e., to consider the future first) reduces the prominence of the early-claiming option and encourages people to delay claiming (Knoll et al., 2015).
-As described earlier, in one study this intervention successfully delayed preferred claiming age by nine months on average.
-This intervention is effective, but the standard implementation is to ask people to list or even type out their thoughts one by one.
-This may require more time and effort than is practical in many situations.
+Query theory predicts that considering an alternative option first weakens and even eliminates the effect of the most salient option (Weber et al., 2007).
+This intervention has been successfully implemented in many contexts by asking people to sequentially list their thoughts about the decision in a given order (i.e., the typical order or the reverse order; Appelt, Hardisty, & Weber, 2011; Dinner, Johnson, Goldstein, & Liu, 2011; Hardisty, Johnson, & Weber, 2010; Johnson, Häubl, & Keinan, 2007; Weber et al., 2007).
+Considering the future first applies this insight to the claiming decision: Asking people to consider later claiming before early claiming (i.e., to consider the future first) reduces the prominence of the early-claiming option and encourages people to delay claiming (Knoll et al., 2015).
+As described earlier, in one study (Knoll et al., 2015), this intervention successfully delayed preferred claiming age by nine months on average.
+Although this implementation is unquestionably effective, it requires more time and effort than may be practical in many situations.

-In response, we developed a new choice architecture tool: a preference checklist (Appelt, Knoll, Johnson, & Westfall, 2015).
-Preference checklists are lists of choice-relevant factors that consumers might want to consider when making a decision, but often do not due to various factors such as time pressure or lack of information.
-Rather than typing out their own thoughts, people simply read and respond to lists of typical, choice-relevant thoughts.
-As suggested by query theory, checklist items are grouped into factors supporting one option (e.g., supporting early claiming) or another (e.g., supporting later claiming).
-To consider the future first, people are asked to read and respond to later-first checklists (i.e., items supporting later claiming followed by items supporting early claiming).
-Initial research suggests that considering the future first works equally effectively, whether it occurs via typing out your own thoughts or via reading and responding to typical, relevant thoughts.
-In fact, in one study, laterfirst checklists delayed claiming age by over 13 months compared to the more typical process of considering early claiming first (i.e., a checklist of pro-early items followed by a checklist of pro-later items; Appelt, Knoll, et al., 2015).
+In response, we developed a new choice architecture tool: a preference checklist (Appelt, Knoll, Johnson, & Westfall, 2016).
+Preference checklists are lists of choice-relevant factors that consumers might want to consider when making a decision, but often do not due to various factors such as time pressure, lack of knowledge or information, or output interference.
+Rather than typing out and rating their own thoughts, people simply read and respond to lists of typical, choice-relevant thoughts generated based on common responses to the decision in previous studies.
+As suggested by query theory, checklist items are clustered into factors supporting one option (e.g., supporting early claiming) or another (e.g., supporting later claiming).
+To consider the future first, people are asked to read and respond to laterfirst checklists (i.e., items supporting later claiming followed by items supporting early claiming).
+Initial research suggests that considering the future first works equally effectively, whether it occurs via typing your own thoughts or via reading and responding to lists of typical, relevant thoughts.
+In fact, in one study, later-first checklists delayed claiming age by over 13 months as compared to the more typical process of considering early claiming first (i.e., a checklist of proearly items followed by a checklist of pro-later items; Appelt et al., 2016).

-Many standard choice interventions work best when decision-makers are least involved in the decision.
-For example, setting a default (i.e., pre-selecting a choice option) is most effective when decision-makers are not paying attention and thus leave the pre-selected option selected.
-In contrast, preference checklists ask people to more fully consider their options and think about which factors are relevant to them.
-Because of this important distinction, this type of intervention may be more responsive to individuals' differing needs than more standard nudges.
+Many standard choice interventions, such as setting a default (i.e., pre-selecting a choice option), benefit from disengagement-they work best when decision-makers are least involved in the decision.
+In contrast, preference checklists ask people to more fully consider their options, thinking about which factors are relevant to them.
+Because of this important distinction, we suspect this type of intervention may be more responsive to individuals' differing needs than more standard nudges.
 Thus, in Study 1, we compare preference checklists to a control condition as well as a standard nudge to test their relative efficacy and selectivity.
 In other words, we ask both how well preference checklists work on average and how well preference checklists respond to individuals' differing circumstances.
 In Study 2, we layer on an additional intervention: asking participants to complete a life expectancy calculator before the claiming decision.